-In Marton coding \cite{cref5}, the encoder does not enjoy the same freedom in sequence selection which is observed in Wyner secrecy coding \cite{cref4}.
-For instance, assume that we also fix $M_2=1$, from subcodebook $C_1(1)$, the encoder can only choose the $u_1^n(1,l_1)$ sequence which is jointly typical with $u_2^n(1,l_2)$.
+In Marton coding~\cite{cref5}, the encoder does not enjoy the same freedom in sequence selection which is observed in Wyner secrecy coding~\cite{cref4}.
+For instance, assume that we also fix $M_2=1$, from subcodebook $C_1(1)$, the encoder can only choose the $u_1^n(1,l_1)$ sequence that forms a preselected sequence pair with $u_2^n(1,l_2)$.
 For ease of discussion, we let the sequence be $u_1^n(1,1)$.

-In order for Marton coding \cite{cref5} to achieve message protection in the same manner as Wyner secrecy coding \cite{cref4}, we need to ensure that aside from the sequence $u_1^n(1,1)$, we still have additional $u_1^n(1,l_1), l_1\neq 1,$ sequences that can act as random components to confuse the eavesdropper.
-This is possible if upon considering $C_1(1)$ across all $C_2(m_2)$, we have a large number of or ideally $2^{nR_{l1}}$ distinct $u_1^n(1,l_1)$ sequences that form preselected jointly typical sequence pairs with $u_2^n(m_2,l_2)$.
+In order for Marton coding~\cite{cref5} to achieve message protection in the same manner as Wyner secrecy coding~\cite{cref4}, we need to ensure that aside from the sequence $u_1^n(1,1)$, we still have additional $u_1^n(1,l_1)$, $l_1\neq 1,$ sequences that can act as random components to confuse the eavesdropper.
+This is possible if upon considering $C_1(1)$ across all $C_2(m_2)$, we have a large number of or ideally $2^{nR_{l1}}$ distinct $u_1^n(1,l_1)$ sequences that form preselected sequence pairs with $u_2^n(m_2,l_2)$.
 A sample of this scenario is illustrated in Fig.~\ref{fig:3a}.

-As a continuity of the idea, if we aim to bridge Marton coding \cite{cref5} and Wyner secrecy coding \cite{cref4}, the following questions need to be answer: Considering each subcodebooks $C_i(m_i), i \in {1,2},$ in $n$ channel uses, how many number of distinct $u_i^n(m_i,l_i)$ sequences form preselected jointly typical sequence pairs?
-Are their numbers sufficiently large in order for the $u_i^n(m_i,l_i)$ sequences to act as random components?
-If not, do we have any condition that helps us achieve this requirement?
+As a continuity of the idea, if we aim to bridge Marton coding~\cite{cref5} and Wyner secrecy coding~\cite{cref4}, the following questions need to be answered: Considering each subcodebook $C_i(m_i)$, $i \in {1,2},$ in $n$ channel uses, are there sufficiently large numbers of distinct $u_i^n(m_i,l_i)$ sequences that form preselected sequence pairs?
+Is each $u_i^n(m_i,l_i)$ sequence equally likely to be in the preselected sequence pairs?
+Are there any conditions that we must impose to achieve these requirements?

-Since the subcodebooks $C_i(m_i)$ are randomly and independently generated for each message $m_i$, $i=1,2$, the selections of jointly typical sequence pairs are independent for each product subcodebook $C_1(m_1)\times C_2(m_2)$.
-Thus, it is sufficient for us to consider a single $C_1$ subcodebook.
-The analysis will apply to all remaining $C_1$ and $C_2$ subcodebooks as well.